szczyglis-dev/py-gpt/README.md

 ![v3_img](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_img.png)

-Image generation using DALL-E is available in every mode via plugin `DALL-E 3 Image Generation (inline)`.
+Image generation using DALL-E is available in every mode via plugin `Image Generation (inline)`.
 Just ask any model, in any mode, like e.g. GPT-4 to generate an image and it will do it inline, without need to mode change.

-If you want to generate images (using DALL-E) directly in chat you must enable plugin **DALL-E 3 Inline** in the Plugins menu.
+If you want to generate images (using DALL-E) directly in chat you must enable plugin **Image generation (inline)** in the Plugins menu.
 Plugin allows you to generate images in Chat mode:

 ![v3_img_chat](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_img_chat.png)